xyq100000-gif/graphical-models-inference-projects/README.md

 ### 1. Mixture of Markov Chains with EM
 A latent-variable model for identifying hidden weather stations from observed symbolic sequences.
-This project implements a 3-component mixture of first-order Markov chains and estimates the model using the EM algorithm.
+This project implements a 3-component mixture of first-order Markov chains and estimates the model using the Expectation-Maximization (EM) algorithm.
 The implementation highlights non-convex optimization, initialization sensitivity, log-domain likelihood computation, and smoothing for stable estimation.

 **Keywords:** EM, latent variables, sequence modeling, Markov chains, numerical stability